Fitzroy Bulldogs: Background

 Until the 1980s, the Victorian Football League was one of seven nominally equivalent top-level state-based Australian rules football competitions in Australia that were administered at a national level by the National Football League.

-However, in practice, the VFL, the SANFL and the WAFL were seen as the "big three" leagues.
-In this regard, the higher population and greater money available in Melbourne meant the VFL was the de facto highest level of competition in Australia, with the ability to attract the strongest players from interstate.
+However, the higher population and greater money available in Melbourne meant the VFL was the de facto highest level of competition in Australia, with the ability to attract the strongest players from interstate.
 Throughout the 1980s, the VFL began to expand to teams based outside Victoria: the league had looked to establish a new club in Sydney in 1982 before the South Melbourne Football Club elected to relocate there instead (becoming the Sydney Swans), and newly established clubs based in Perth (the West Coast Eagles) and south-eastern Queensland (the Brisbane Bears) were admitted to the league in 1987.

-This created a flurry of speculation in the late 1980s as stakeholders in Adelaide, Fremantle, Canberra and Tasmania all looked to join what was evolving into a national league.
+Thus, the VFL was becoming a national competition.